Skip to content

 • DIALECTICAL BEHAVIOR THERAPY (DBT) SKILLS in person & virtual: Our DBT Groups vary in terms of goals, age of group members, and familiarity with DBT skills (e.g. groups for beginners vs. consultation groups).
 We place clients in the group that best meets their specific needs.

-• COPING SKILLS CONSULTATION virtual: Consultation-style, skills-based group incorporating Acceptance & Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Mindful Self-Compassion (MSC) to help participants effectively address difficult situations in their lives and approach uncomfortable situations and emotions that they might otherwise avoid (i.e., relationship conflict/issues, work, health etc).
+• ADVANCED SKILLS CONSULTATION virtual: Consultation-style, skills-based group incorporating Acceptance & Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Mindful Self-Compassion (MSC) to help participants effectively address difficult situations in their lives and approach uncomfortable situations and emotions that they might otherwise avoid (i.e., relationship conflict/issues, work, health etc.).
 Participants must have had significant prior exposure to DBT skills as this is a consultation group.

 Trauma Specialty Groups

-• SKILLS TRAINING IN AFFECTIVE AND INTERPERSONAL REGULATION (STAIR) in person: STAIR is a structured (15-20 sessions), evidence-based treatment specifically designed for people who have had traumatic experiences.
+• TRAUMA SKILLS in person: CMC’s Trauma Skills group blends key content from several evidence-based trauma treatment modalities, including Skills Training in Affective and Interpersonal Regulation (STAIR), Dialectical Behavior Therapy (DBT), and Cognitive Processing Therapy (CPT).
+It is specifically designed for people who have had traumatic experiences.
 Clients gain an understanding of how traumatic experiences impact their current day-to-day efforts to cope with emotions and relationship patterns.
 Clients learn to become more aware of and comfortable with all emotions while developing healthy relationships and self-care skills.
+Prospective members can join at any point in the group cycle.

-• STAIR CONSULTATION virtual: This group is for clients who have previous exposure to STAIR Skills.
+• TRAUMA PROCESS virtual: This group is for clients who have previous exposure to trauma treatment of any kind and have a foundational understanding of the impact of trauma on their emotions and relationships.
 It is designed to encourage the continued use of skills while providing an opportunity to develop trust and connection with fellow group members.
 Clients learn how to improve personal well-being and relationships while bringing self-compassion to process the impact of trauma.

 Process Groups